 Representation – The Main Spring of Democracy

-One of the key factors leading to the the American Revolution was legislative representation – “Taxation without Representation” being a rallying cry of the leaders.
-In effect, the issue of representation created the United States.
-And it is the lack of representation that is undermining democracy today in America.
+One of the key factors leading to the American Revolution was legislative representation – “Taxation without Representation” being a rallying cry of the founders of the United States.
+The question of adequate representation was at the core of the creation of the United States.
+Today representation is no less important, and once again, our democracy is at risk because of inadequate representation.

 And this is what the country did until 1910.